Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 Wrote additional notes on the 3 RFCs for `PRESENTATION.md`.

 ### 2025-05-28
 Talked with Victor about implementing QR code output on the server, input on the client for more efficient demonstrations; discussed PRESENTATION.md contents (and how it would correspond with the video).

-### 2025-05-28
-Talked with Victor about implementing QR code output on the server, input on the client for more efficient demonstrations; discussed PRESENTATION.md contents (and how it would correspond with the video).
 Will have to make a makefile rule for... installing virtual environments...

+Implemented makefile-based venv management, added QR code reading on the client side.